Though noncitizens can vote in few local elections, GOP goes big to make it illegal

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

-The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on West Virginia Watch.
+The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on Utah News Dispatch.